The islands are proving a sound investment for British looking for a property in the sun. And there are still bargains to be found.

 Renos Constantinou, BuySell's commercial executive says: "We find that British buyers tend to buy coastal property, but Nicosia actually offers many good opportunities for buyers looking for investment properties, and restrictions on the number of properties a foreigner can buy has eased since Cyprus became an EU member.
 Rentals of around CY£300 for a small apartment can be easily achieved around the university campus or near the embassies' premises."

-Cyprus is a divided island and, to the north, which is under Turkish occupation, an emerging property market is taking place.
-Buying property in Northern Cyprus must be done with care, but providing the property is proved to have belonged to a Turkish or foreign owner, and not a Greek Cypriot, and has confirmed Turkish title, then acquiring a home shouldn't carry any more risk than with any other emerging market.
+Cyprus is a divided island and, to the north, which is under Turkish occupation, a property market is now emerging.
+Buying property in northern Cyprus must be done with care, but providing the property is proved to have belonged to a Turkish or foreign owner, and not a Greek Cypriot, and has confirmed Turkish title, then acquiring a home shouldn't carry any more risk than with any other emerging market.

-Choice of island depends on personal needs and requirements and, of course, budget.
+The choice of island depends on personal needs and requirements and, of course, budget.
 For example, Crete has a year-round economy, if a little slower in the winter months, and has the infrastructure to support a permanent move.
-A typical brand new one-bedroom villa will cost around £140,000 rising to around £240,000 for a similar three-bedroom home.
+A typical brand new one bedroom villa will cost around £140,000, rising to around £240,000 for a similar three bedroom home.
 Smaller islands like Paros and Santorini have a more rural economy and, as such, property is much cheaper.
-Atlas International, for example, has a one-bedroom apartment in Paros for £91,000 or £104,000 for two bedrooms at its Liana development.
+Atlas International, for example, has a one bedroom apartment in Paros for £91,000 or £104,000 for two bedrooms at its Liana development.
 All three islands are experiencing capital growth of around 12 to 13 per cent, with good potential for rental income of around £300 to £400 per week holiday lets.